ech0wav3/dvd2mkv/Support Apps/mkvtoolnix/doc/README.txt

 - A C++ compiler that supports several features of the C++11 and C++14
-  standards: initializer lists, range-based `for` loops, right angle brackets, the `auto` keyword, lambda functions, the `nullptr` keyword, tuples, alias declarations, `std::make_unique()`, digit separators, binary literals and generic lambdas.
+  standards: initializer lists, range-based `for` loops, right angle brackets, the `auto` keyword, lambda functions, the `nullptr` keyword, tuples, alias declarations, `std::make_unique()`, digit separators, binary literals, generic lambdas, user-defined literals for `std::string`.
 Others may be needed, too.
-For GCC this means at least v4.9.x; for clang v3.4 or later.
+For GCC this means at least v5.x; for clang v3.4 or later.

 - [libEBML v1.3.5](http://dl.matroska.org/downloads/libebml/) or later
   and [libMatroska v1.4.8](http://dl.matroska.org/downloads/libmatroska/)